Obituary: Hugo Chavez - socialist showman who transformed Venezuela

 That led to his first "crucifix moment".

-The stocky, wiry-haired Chavez - whose favorite attire remained the paratrooper's red beret and dark green uniform or a bright red shirt - became Latin America's most colorful and controversial leader.
+The stocky, wiry-haired Chavez - whose favourite attire remained the paratrooper's red beret and dark green uniform or a bright red shirt - became Latin America's most colourful and controversial leader.

 He soon became a household name from Middle America to the Middle East.